 You have all had the opportunity to take the Morrisby online assessments at the start of this term.
 These are used to create a profile of your ability, aptitudes and personality.
 A detailed report is produced, based on a combination of the results of the tests and an interest questionnaire, and suggestions are made to help with your exploration of A level subjects, higher education courses and careers.
-During the Autumn Term, you will have an interview with a member of the Morrisby team in order to consider your future plans, taking into consideration the recommendations of the report.
-Use this opportunity wisely!
+During the Autumn Term, you will have a meeting with an independent careers adviser in order to consider your future plans, taking into consideration the recommendations of the report.
+Use this opportunity wisely as it is an excellent opportunity to ask questions and gain any further guidance!